zxc308/P4-tutorials/exercises/flowcache/README.md

 IDs rather than the table names.
 You can use the P4Info helper to translate these IDs into entry names.

-Also, you may want to think about the following:
-- What assumptions about the topology are baked into your implementation?
-How would you need to change it for a more realistic network?

-- Why are the byte counters different between the ingress and egress counters?

-- What is the TTL in the ICMP replies?
-Why is it the value that it is?
-Hint: The default TTL is 64 for packets sent by the hosts.

 If you are interested, you can find the protocol buffer and gRPC definitions here:
 - [P4Runtime](https://github.com/p4lang/p4runtime/blob/main/proto/p4/v1/p4runtime.proto)